clusmanl/MockingSpongebob/README.md

 # MockingSpongebob
-Discord bot which allow you to mock someone's saying with Mocking Spongebob meme
+Discord bot which allows you to mock someone's saying with Mocking Spongebob meme